DynamicQuery/DynamicQuery/README.md

 <img src="DynamicQuery/Images/DynamicFilter.jpg" width="200" height="160">

-DynamicFilter is a library aimed at allowing developers to easily filter their data at run time by specifying the `field name`, `filter operations`, `values` and `logical connectors` that are used for the filter.
+If we don't need the selection capabilities and simply want to use filtering capabilities, just use DynamicFilter.
+DynamicFilter is a library aimed at allowing developers to easily filter their data at run time by specifying the
+`field name`, `filter operations`, `values` and `logical connectors` that are used for the filter.
 It would then dynamically translate the filters and construct the sql using an `ORM`